snide/rollerball/readme.md

 ## Xata

 The primary purchase of this tool is to get data into a Xata database.
 At this point you can access your links from anywhere and build more specific tools.

+## Key commands in your OS

+You might find it usefull to make key commands to load up and then close rollerball quickly at a global level.
+In gnome I do this by setting a custom shortcut (found in settings / keyboard) using the command `alacritty -e fish -c "rollerball"`.
+Different Desktops handle key commands differently, but typically you need to open the terminal, and call rollerball from it.